Local Beer in Wake Forest, NC

 - ABV: 6.0

-- Style: English Porter
+- Style: Amber Ale/Altbier

-- ABV: 4.0
+- ABV: 7.3

 So I have a surprise and it is possibly the best thing to potentially ever happen to anyone, anywhere in the history of the universe.
 Ladies and gentlemen, the world famous Li’l Sebastian.
 Inspired by our Johann Sebastian Springbock/Maibock, we used some similar brewing techniques but scaled it down into a smaller malt-forward lager.
 Once you taste it, you’ll know it’s not a pony, it’s a miniature horse.